ea fc 26 gamepad vs keyboard

 Pro Players and the Competitive Scene

+If you’ve ever watched FC esports, you’ll notice one thing—everyone’s using a controller.
+There’s a reason for that.
 Controllers aren’t just smoother for gameplay, they’re also tournament-standard.
 The analog input gives you subtle control that’s critical at the highest level.
 Skill moves, advanced dribbling, and quick flicks are all part of the pro meta.

 That doesn’t mean keyboard users can’t be good.
 There are casual legends that dominate on PC.
 But once you get into Weekend League or higher competitive tiers, you’ll feel the difference.